 Dear Friends and Family:

-I write this letter to introduce you to the meaningful work that the Teach Them To Fish Foundation is doing in rural Cambodia and Uganda and the global impact our work has on the lives of thousands of underprivileged children who without your help simply would have no hope.
+I write this letter to introduce you to the meaningful work that the Teach Them To Fish Foundation by building primary schools in rural Cambodia and Uganda and the global impact our work has on the lives of thousands of orphaned and underprivileged children and girls at risk for human trafficking who without your help simply would have no hope.

 We incorporated the Teach Them To Fish Foundation on December 28, 2006, in the Commonwealth of Virginia.

 On March 12, 2007, the Internal Revenue Service issued an Determination Letter reading in pertinent part: “… we have determined that you are exempt from Federal income tax under section 501(c)(3) of the Internal Revenue Code.
 Contributions to you are deductible under section 170 of the Code.
 You are also qualified to receive tax deductible bequests, devises, transfer or gifts under section 2055, 2106 and 2522 of the Code.”
 Later, we petitioned to the Commonwealth of Virginia for a Virginia Retail Sales and Use Tax Certification Exemption.